bbsbz/ChemMLLM/vqgan/README.md

 └── val.txt
 ```

-## training
+## Training

-environment named `molvqgan` can be created and activated by:
+Environment named `molvqgan` can be created and activated by:

 ```
 conda env create -f environment.yaml conda activate molvqgan
 ```

-and then run the following code for training:
+And then run the following code for training:

 1. Create 2 text files that point to the image files
 ```bash